The Health (Amendment) (No. 2) Bill 2004: Background & Case Details

 The Health (Amendment) (No.2) Bill 2004 sought to amend section 53 of the 1970 Act by introducing new subsections (3)(4)(9)(10) and (11) regarding in-patient services.
 These provisions required the Minister for Health to regulate charges for some in-patient services; in addition the Minister was required to identify the "category" of people to which the charges applied, the circumstances for imposing them, and their maximum level.
 Furthermore the bill required that a chief executive officer of a health board to reduce or waive a fee arising from the regulations if there was an instance of individual hardship.
 In addition the Bill sought to introduce subsections (5)(6)(7) and (11) regarding relevant charges.
 These subsections would make the imposition of charges for in-patient services on persons with full eligibility lawful and would also consider them to have been always lawful.
 This would bar any patients bringing legal proceedings forward against the Minister for Health in order to recover their lost sums.
 In the past these charges had been imposed without any lawful authority and contradicted the express provision of Section 53(1) of the Act.

 Counsel assigned by the court stated that the Oireachtas lacked the power to validate past acts that, at the time, were unlawful.
-While the Attorney General, sought to justify the provisions by referencing the cost to the state of paying the claims of patients who had paid charges levied without authority.
+While the Attorney General sought to justify the provisions by referencing the cost to the state of paying the claims of patients who had paid charges levied without authority.

 Ruling of the Supreme Court

-Following the referral of the bill to the Supreme Court, it was ruled:
+In its ruling, the Supreme Court held: